 Phenom Phen, Cambodia in Southeast Asia is the next community.
 Situated on the Mekong River Delta, Cambodia is just beginning to recover from the revenges of Pol Pot.
 The memorials to the millions who died during his regime are incredible.
 The Cambodian Royal Palace is intact and able to be visited.
 Trips up and down the Mekong River let the traveler obtain great views of this growing area.

 Hong Kong, China is the next city on our journey.
 Formerly controlled by the British, the island continues to be the economic center of Asia.
 Shopping on the island is second to none.
+Can you imagine waking up in one of the beautiful hotels in Hong Kong, surrounded by all that culture?
+What an amazing day you’d have ahead of you!
 Settled by Han Chinese, the main language here is Cantonese.
-For fun, check out the Hong Kong Disneyland.
+For fun, check out the Hong Kong Disneyland and a Disney hotel!

 Continuing west, the next stop is Tokyo, Japan.
 Tokyo is the largest city in the world with over 35 million people.
 The central downtown area, once reserved for the shogun and his staff, is now open to tourists.
 Visitors to Tokyo enjoy learning about calligraphy, the Japanese tea ceremony and native martial arts.
 The local Disneyland and Disney Sea are the most visited tourist attractions in the world.
 Once a 24 hour city, some of the lights and activity has been slowed by the recent tsunami.
 Nonetheless, this is actually a great time to visit the city, since it is a bit less crowded than normal.